 The best thing about having kids is being able to buy them all the things we never got to have as children.
 It is a different time now, and many toys are more affordable.
 Clothing too is much cheaper than it used to be.
 Best of all, there is so much more choice.
 There are hundreds of different items, and no two kids ever need to be dressed alike.
 The same can be said for toys.
 There is such a wide choice, you may soon have more than your home can store!

-Kids have always been expensive, but these days, we tend to have fewer of them.
+Kids have always been expensive, but we tend to have fewer of them these days.
 This means we can spoil the ones we’ve got a little more than our grandparents could.
 Taking kids out to theme parks or just to the swing park is so exhilarating for them.
 They love every second.
 We may be shivering on the sidelines, but children somehow manage to maximize every activity they undertake.
 Yes, they may have emotional meltdowns for no reason, but, on the whole, most kids are really happy people.